Strong converse exponents for the feedback-assisted classical capacity of entanglement-breaking channels: Preliminaries

 We note that the state $\rho_{A_{1}^{\prime}A_{1}B_{0}'}^{m}$ is separable with respect to the cut $A_{1}^{\prime}A_{1}:B_{0}'$.

 Next, Alice uses the EB channel $\mathcal{N}_{A_{1}\rightarrow B_{1}}$ for the first time by sending system $A_{1}$, leading to the state

-Since the channel is entanglement-breaking and the state before the channel was already separable with respect to the $A_{1}^{\prime}A_{1}:B_{0}'$ cut, the state after the channel is fully separable.
-Now, consider instead that Alice uses an arbitrary channel $\mathcal{N}_{A_{1}\rightarrow B_{1}}$ but with separable inputs.
+Since the channel is entanglement-breaking and the state before the channel was already separable with respect to the $A_{1}^{\prime}A_{1}:B_{0}'$ cut, the state after the channel is fully separable, that is, it is separable across all possible partitions.
+Now, consider instead that Alice uses an arbitrary channel $\mathcal{N}_{A_{1}\rightarrow B_{1}}$ but with an input separable across the $A_1' : A_1$ cut (such that $\rho_{A_1' A_1 B_0'}^m$ is fully separable).
 Then, the state $\rho_{A_{1}^{\prime}B_{1}B_{0}'}^{m}$ is again fully separable.
 We write it in the form

 Bob now applies the decoding map $\mathcal{D}_{B_{1}B_{0}'\rightarrow X_1B_{1}^{\prime}}^{1}$, where $X_1$ is the classical system that is sent back to Alice.
 The state at this point is

 which is fully separable.
 Hence, after Alice applies the second encoder $\mathcal{E}^2$ and then sends it through the channel, the state will still be fully separable.
 The key observation here is that if we use an EB channel or an arbitrary channel with separable inputs, \textit{the state is always separable across a cut that divides Alice and Bob's systems.}